 NOAA Weather Radios are available at electronics stores across the country and range in cost from $25 to $100 or more, depending on the quality of the receiver and number of features.
 The NWS does not endorse any particular make or model of receiver.

 What to Look for in a NOAA Weather Radio

 - The most desirable feature is an alarm tone.
 This allows you to have the radio turned on but silent, listening for a special tone that is broadcast before watch and warning messages that give immediate information about a life-threatening situation.

 - Specific Area Message Encoding (SAME) technology, a feature available since the mid-1990s, is capable of providing detailed, area-specific information.
 Unlike other NOAA Weather Radios, the SAME feature will filter out alerts that do not affect your immediate area.

-- The radio should be tunable to all seven NWR frequencies.
+- The radio should be tuneable to all seven NWR frequencies.
 For the latest list of frequencies and transmitter locations, check the NOAA Weather Radio website.